mattcantstop/comedy/standup.md

 sports teams

 ## Not Writing Shit Down ##
-waiters really piss me off, right down my damn order
+ - waiters really piss me off, right down my damn order
 it would be impossible for me to care less about your memorization skills, I simply want my food exactly the way I ordered it!
+ - speakers.
+We don't care about your memorization skills, just use some visual cues and don't get stuck!